juanuranidev/entrenaly-frontend/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Arquitectura

-The main technology used for the coders race frontend is Next.js.
-Also, in addition to the libraries automatically installed at startup, these are some of the most important libraries used:

-- @mantine/core ^6.0.19
-- @mantine/hooks ^6.0.19
-- @types/luxon ^3.3.2
-- axios ^1.5.1
-- eslint 8.47.0
-- framer-motion ^10.16.1
-- luxon ^3.4.2
-- next-auth ^4.23.2
-- react-hot-toast ^2.4.1